anordal/shellharden/how_to_do_things_safely_in_bash.md

 ### Gotcha: Errexit is ignored depending on caller context

 Sometimes, POSIX is cruel.
-Errexit is ignored in functions, scopes and even subshells if the caller is checking its success.
+Errexit is ignored in functions, group commands and even subshells if the caller is checking its success.
 These examples all print `Unreachable` and `Great success`, despite all sanity.

 Subshell: